 What’s the smart way to deal with a conflict (or a potential conflict) with a colleague?

 Have pre-existing agreements in place about how you’ll communicate with each other when you don’t agree.
 The best time to discuss this is when things are fine and there is nothing at risk.
 Don’t wait until you have a problem.
 Trying to design this kind of agreement when you’re both in the heat of the conflict can be like pouring lighter fluid on a fire.
-In-the-moment flares often lead to immediate backdoor complaints to peers and bosses or passive aggressive retaliation later in an annual 360 review.
+In-the-moment flares often lead to immediate backdoor complaints to peers and bosses or passive-aggressive retaliation later in an annual 360 review.

 SMART WAY #3: COACHING PERFORMANCE OF DIRECT REPORTS

 The most common conversation leaders tell me they want to avoid is giving feedback to one of their team members who is meeting or exceeding performance standards, but who doesn’t get along with the rest of their team.
-These executives tell me they fear de-motivating their player.
+These executives tell me they fear de-motivating their players.

 They are concerned that engaging in a conversation about soft skills could end up in a complaint from this star player to their superior.
 Or they fear the loss of this talent to another department or organization, a loss that could cost the company millions of dollars (especially if this is a top salesperson) and for which they may be blamed.